Band government: Other organizations

-Non-status

-There are also organized groups of Indian descent whose Indian status is not recognized by Canada.
-These are often the descendants of bands considered by Canada to have become extinct.
-Such groups have no official existence but may nonetheless have some degree of political organization.
-The Sinixt, who are now based mostly in Washington state as part of the Confederated Tribes of the Colville Reservation, but have a small group of representatives based at Vallican, BC, are an example.
-They are a politically active group with no legally recognized band government in Canada.
-Some of their members have federally recognized Indian tribal status (in the US) and ongoing land claims in British Columbia.

-National organizations

 In addition to tribal councils and special-purpose service organizations, bands may form larger organizations.
 The largest is the Assembly of First Nations, which represents the chiefs of over 600 bands throughout Canada.
 There are also some regional organizations.
 The Chief of the AFN is referred to as the National Chief.
 The AFN also has a Vice-Chief for each region.

-Provincial and territorial organizations

 In British Columbia, the First Nations Summit represents 203 bands in the province that are engaged in treaty negotiations with Canada and British Columbia.
 An older organization, the Union of British Columbia Indian Chiefs, represents the bands that reject the current British Columbia Treaty Process.
 Some bands belong to both.
 In Ontario, the Chiefs of Ontario serve as the provincial-level organization; in Saskatchewan, the provincial-level grouping is the Federation of Sovereign Indigenous Nations.

-Inuit and Métis

-From a constitutional point of view, not all indigenous people are First Nations people.
-In addition to Indians, the Constitution (section 35.2) recognizes two other indigenous groups: the Inuit and the Métis.
-The national Inuit organization is Inuit Tapiriit Kanatami.
-The self-governing territory of Nunavut is inhabited primarily by Inuit.
-The status of the Métis remains unresolved but has been the subject of negotiations in the early 21st century, which has resulted in the Métis Nation Framework Agreement between various Métis organizations and Canada.
-These have been negotiated as recently as 2019, for instance, by the Métis Nation of Ontario, the Métis Nation—Saskatchewan, and the Métis Nation of Alberta.